GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-google-compute-engine/index.md

 To create a new project:

-1. Use the [Google Cloud Platform Console](https://console.cloud.google.com/) to create a new Cloud Platform project.
+1. Use the [Google Cloud Platform Console](https://console.cloud.google.com/) to create a new GCP project.
 Remember the project ID; you will need it later.
 Later commands in this tutorial will use `${PROJECT_ID}` as a substitution, so you might consider setting the `PROJECT_ID` environment variable in your shell.